gaswelder/che/README.md

 	int a, b, c;

-In Che is is also possible to do that with struct members and function
+In Che it is also possible to do that with struct members and function
 parameters:

 	struct vec {